ezfe/grading-assistant-cs205/README.md

 # Grading Assistant Program

-This is a cool program
+This is a cool program.